mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

     3 hallway; no code is required).
 The inner lock can be electronically unlocked in the same manner as those of standard sliding doors.
-    In the ceiling next to each of the aft lift shafts on deck 1 is a hatch labelled ‘Maintenance or Emergency Only’.
+    In the ceiling next to each of the aft lift shafts on deck 1 is a hatch labelled 'Maintenance or Emergency Only'.
 **41. Guard Post, Hatch and Helicopter:** A guard paces this area,
     wearing cloth armor and armed with a submachinegun.
 He moves in a regular routine, from the hatch to the lift shaft (where he can